Bebe Rexha: “I’m Bipolar & I’m Not Ashamed Anymore”

 Fans and celebrities shared love and support.
 “Love you and accept you just exactly the way you are babe,” wrote model Jillian Mercado on Instagram.
 Singer Daya shared a heart emoji.

-According to the National Institute of Mental Health (NIMH), bipolar disorder is characterized by “periods of unusually intense emotion, changes in sleep patterns and activity levels, and unusual behaviors.”
-These periods are called “mood episodes” and are “drastically different from the moods and behaviors that are typical for the person.”
-Mood episodes may be manic, in which someone has high energy, increased activity levels, and may participate in risky behaviors; depressive, in which someone may feel hopeless, have low energy, and experience suicidal thoughts; or may include both manic and depressive symptoms.
+According to the National Institute of Mental Health (NIMH), bipolar disorder is characterized by “periods of unusually intense emotion, changes in sleep patterns and activity levels, and unusual behaviours.”
+These periods are called “mood episodes” and are “drastically different from the moods and behaviours that are typical for the person.”
+Mood episodes may be manic, in which someone has high energy, increased activity levels, and may participate in risky behaviours; depressive, in which someone may feel hopeless, have low energy, and experience suicidal thoughts; or may include both manic and depressive symptoms.

 A number of celebrities have spoken out about having bipolar disorder, including Halsey, Mariah Carey, Catherine Zeta-Jones, David Harbour, Carrie Fisher, Demi Lovato, Mary Lambert, and Kanye West.
 “Finding out that it was called something was the best thing that ever happened to me!”
 Zeta-Jones told Good Housekeeping in 2016.
 “The fact that there was a name for my emotions and that a professional could talk me through my symptoms was very liberating.”